rameezsajid/Landlord-Base/README.md

 - Firebase User Login and Registeration Authentication
 - Firebase Database
 - Updated Final Year Project, Adding New Features such as Report Generator
-- Rent2Rent Ad Posting Feature implemented
+- Rent2Rent Ad Posting Feature Implemented
 - MVC Design Pattern used

 # About